bethesque/pact-net-e2e-example/README.md

       export PACT_BROKER_USERNAME=your_username
       export PACT_BROKER_PASSWORD=your_password

-* In the root directory of this project, run `bundle exec rake pact:verify:foobar_using_remote_broker`
+* In the root directory of this project, run `dotnet test Sample.Provider.sln`

 ## Reporting an issue